atarazana/gramola-operator/part-1-2.md

 ## Final thoughts

-This is just an example that tries fo cover a lot of land...
+This is just an example that tries to cover a lot of land...
 I think it should be enough to start enjoying the Operator Framework.
 There's still a lot to learn so stay in touch!